 - Consider enlisting the help of a cleaning service so you can focus solely on packing.

-If you need additional help, you can arrange for a senior move manager to coordinate the often monumental task of packing and unpacking.
+If you need additional help, you can arrange for a senior move coordinator to coordinate the often monumental task of packing and unpacking.
 Leveraging the help of these managers can go a long way toward a smooth move.